giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/CoreKandelInstance.md

 Retrieves the amount of liquidity that is available for the Kandel instance but not offered by the given offer type.

-**`Remarks`**

-with liquidity sharing and a router, the balance will be shared among other Kandel instances and the unpublished can be seen as a buffer.

 #### Parameters

 | Name | Type | Description |